Project: The Indianization

 Another controversy was concerning the identity of the monk Buddhaghosa himself of which Mon and Magadhan tradition claim to be of their own.
 According to the Culavamsa, Buddhaghosa was credited to translate the existing commentaries in Simhala Language into the Magadha (Pali) Language (The Culavamsa: Chap 37: History of Buddhaghosa (215-48): P 22-26, translated by Wilheim Geiger).
 He also added on his own commentaries, one of which was called Visuddhimaga that was a summary of all three Pitakas that never been done before.
 According to the Mon tradition, Buddhaghosa was credited to spread the Hinayana Buddhism into the mainland of Indochina.
 Mon scholars even went further to claim that Buddhaghosa was a Mon national as they themselves are.
 The claim appears to be checked out by evidence of events that were happening not at Tathon, but at Sri Dharmaraja.
 An inscription found at Kedah, dated at early 5th century cites two Buddhist verses of the laws of cause and karma.
 The first verse was about memorizing the causality law of cause and effect, taught by Buddha Gamtama.

-The laws which arise out of a cause, Tathagata told about that, and what is their suppression has thus been told by the great Samana.
+The laws that arise out of a cause, Tathagata told about that, and what is their suppression has thus been told by the great Samana.

 The second verse states the evolution law of Karma as the cause of the life cycle as taught by Buddha Gautama.